kcog666/Cypclock/README.md

  It's just a clock

 Cypclock is an open source Just A Clock, released under a license I don't understand.
-You can use any of the code or assets and I won't mind.
+All I know is you can use my code and assets, and you wont be hearing any complaints.